 In 1974, we awarded our first research grant to Dr. Samuel L. Kountz, a pioneer in kidney transplantation from Brooklyn, New York.
 Dr. Kountz’s groundbreaking research in tissue typing led to the increased use of kidneys from unrelated donors.

 Today, we continue to support nephrology's brightest scholars through our Clinical Scientist in Nephrology (CSN) program, established in 1988 to improve the quality of care provided to kidney patients and promote clinical research in nephrology.
 Alumni of the CSN program have gone on to become leading academic researchers at institutions nationwide.
-In 2016, we awarded Clinical Scientist in Nephrology fellowships to Dr. Anoop Sheshadri, a research fellow at Duke University, as the 2015-2016 American Kidney Fund–Amgen Clinical Scientist in Nephrology fellow and Dr. Susan Wong, a research fellow at the University of Washington Medical Center, as the 2015-2016 American Kidney Fund–Sanofi Clinical Scientist in Nephrology fellow.
+In 2016, we awarded Clinical Scientist in Nephrology fellowships to Dr. Anoop Sheshadri, a research fellow at the University of California, San Francisco, and Dr. Megan Yanik, a pediatric nephrology research fellow at the University of Alabama at Birmingham.

 Advancing professional education